ImmortalDemonGod/prime-directive/README.md

 **The Amnesia Test**: Can you commit valid code within 5 minutes of `pd switch`?
 If yes, the system is working.

-> ⚠️ The `--note` flag is **mandatory** because AI can't read your mind.
+> ⚠️ Prime Directive can't read your mind.
 Your human insight is the most important piece of context.
+By default `pd freeze` runs an interactive interview (objective, blocker, next step, notes); use `--no-interview` to provide values via flags.

 ## Features